cnobile2012/dcolumn/docs/source/methods.rst

  3. option `(list, tuple)` or `dict`

-     Used only for Django model or sudo model type fields, but can be passed into the template tag for all types and will be ignored if not needed.
+     Used only for Django model or pseudo model type fields, but can be passed into the template tag for all types and will be ignored if not needed.
 The entire ``dynamicColumns`` `dict` from the context can be passed in or just the specific field's data `list` or `tuple`.